|

 Would their retreat and defeat mantra have been as popular with the left in America?
 Would the media have seized on every piece of bad news?

 WWII saw an astounding 291,000 battle deaths of American soldiers.
 Many of the individual battles such as Guadalcanal, Iwo Jima were costlier in terms of American lives than the entire conflict in Iraq so far.
 Would the left try and undercut the strategy of the commander-in-chief?
+Would the media publicize every celebrity or psuedo-celebrity comment on the war?
+Would they question the military "intelligence" each time a life was lost?

 I wonder.